certeu/droid-docs/docs/platforms/microsoft_xdr.md

 ### Impacted Assets

-This field is needed for asset mapping in the resulting alerts.
-It defaults to Impacted Asset = deviceId, but that might not always work.
+When deploying raw, the custom field `impactedAssets` is required for the asset mapping in the resulting alerts.

+???+ note

+    The default value is currently `deviceId` but it might not always work depending on your KQL.
+As for the Sigma rules, if you make the use of `| project` for instance, make sure to output `DeviceId`.

 | Impacted Asset Type | Identifier (Allowed Values)                                                                                                         |
 | ------------------- | ----------------------------------------------------------------------------------------------------------------------------------- |